Uberspace/lab/STYLE.md

   * ``--no-setup-mysql``: Skips setup of MySQL_.
 You can't do that without root privileges.
 ```

+-   If the app is writing extra logs, add a symlink to `~/logs`
 -   Try to find an RSS feed for updates and document it.
 -   If there are any standard passwords, tell the user to change them _immediately_.
 -   If there are files to edit, don't do stuff like `cat > ~/.npmrc <<__EOF__`, just tell the user to _edit_ the file.
 Don't mention an editor like `vi` or `nano`.
 Example: